-After fulfilling all pre-submission requirements, submit your application by November 17, 2014 to middlemj at uw.edu using the following application form.
+After fulfilling all pre-submission requirements, submit your application by November 10, 2014 to jcdettin at uw.edu using the following application form.
 The application, any letters of support, biosketches and any other supporting documentation must be combined into a single PDF.
 Application sections can be expanded or shortened, however proposal narratives (the application form sections 1 – 12, excluding the budget and biosketches) should be no longer than five pages.

 Use of CFAR Resources: We encourage all applicants to use or contact CFAR Cores or link to CFAR Scientific Working Groups (see below).
 Information about other CFAR cores and services can be found at http://depts.washington.edu/cfar/find-a-service .